Secretary of Budget and Management

-The secretary of budget and management (Filipino: Kalihim ng Pagbabadyet at Pamamahala) is the head of the Philippine government's Department of Budget and Management and is a member of the president's Cabinet.
+The Secretary of Budget and Management (Filipino: Kalihim ng Pagbabadyet at Pamamahala) is the head of the Philippine government's Department of Budget and Management and is a member of the president's Cabinet.

-The position is currently held by OIC and Undersecretary Rolando U. Toledo since November 17, 2025.
+The position has been held by Kim Robert de Leon since May 19, 2026.

 The department has four undersecretaries and four assistant secretaries.

 Powers and functions

 According to the Administrative Code of 1987, the following are the powers and functions of a secretary: